 Create a Church Security Plan for Your House of Worship

-Every house of worship needs a church security plan of some type.
+Every house of worship needs a church security plan of some type, as well as a a church fire safety plan.
 From a synagogue to mosque to church to temple , and everything in between, you need to protect your house of worship.
 Whether it’s fire, vandalism, or violence, the fact is that every house of worship – in every religion and geographic area – can face tragedy at one time or another.
 Take Notre Dame as an example.

 In 2019, the entire world was saddened as a fire ravaged the top of the famed Notre Dame Cathedral in France.
 Seeing the 12th Century house of worship, invaluable religious relics, stained glass, art and more, being destroyed was a sobering experience.
 The news has been full of various churches, temples, mosques, and more that have faced even worse horrors at the hands of men recently.

 Unfortunately, not every accident, vandalism, and tragedy can be avoided.
 However, many can.
 With the right security measures in place, you can help ensure that your cherished building, religious items, and congregation are safe and secure.
-Implementing the following 5 steps will put you on the road to creating a church safety and security plan for your parish, congregation, or other gathering of worshipers.
+Developing a church security plan and implementing the following 5-step church security plans will put you on the road to creating a church safety and security plan for your parish, congregation, or other gathering of worshipers.

 Step 1: Be Realistic.